 For someone who is continually over-extended and also likes to approach several legal moneylenders in an attempt to access several loans, you no longer will be able to do so.
 This is, in fact, helpful for you as a borrower since it helps to promote greater financial cautiousness that spends as well as borrow within your means.
 With a centralized system, most borrowers are now able to use these credit reports to keep track and also better manage their loans.

 For the licensed moneylenders, they are now able to utilize a borrower’s credit record to better calculate the risks involved in lending to them.
-More so, when it comes to those borrowers who are more likely to default on their payments because of they have over-borrowed.
+More so, when it comes to those borrowers who are more likely to default on their payments because they have over-borrowed.
 In so doing, they now can disallow these borrowers of the loan during the application phase.

 Through this system, accredited moneylenders can now lower the defaulting rate as they identify borrowers who are a menace.
-Therefore, lower the cost of doing their business.
-Additionally, licensed moneylender may also use these records to keep track of their borrowers who hold active loan contracts and see whether they have taken out any new loans.
+Therefore, the lower the cost of doing their business.
+Additionally, licensed moneylenders may also use these records to keep track of their borrowers who hold active loan contracts and see whether they have taken out any new loans.

 Other Information To Take Note Of

-It’s important for you to note that a borrower’s full amount payable is made up of outstanding sums from all their active loans as well as any loan amount that has been authorized in-principle.
+You need to note that a borrower’s full amount payable is made up of outstanding sums from all their active loans as well as any loan amount that has been authorized in-principle.

 Your total existing principal also shows every approved-in-principle loans even if the loan is awaiting final approval.
-Hence, if you were simply shopping around for suitable loans, it’s important you inform the moneylender to discard your request so that the full outstanding amount can be revised as it will affect your credit record.
+Hence, if you were simply shopping around for suitable loans, you must inform the moneylender to discard your request so that the full outstanding amount can be revised as it will affect your credit record.